 As I began my interviews, I was personally elated and excited that finally I would be able to start my data collection.
 It was only after I began explaining my research to the older respondents that I realized that my own identity cannot be removed the field.
 The old age home had both male and female older residents and I got an opportunity to interview both.
 Similar to the caretaker, the older respondents were also intrigued about my background.
 They were surprised to know that I was married and yet was living apart from my husband even though the reason was that both of us were pursuing our PhDs from different institutions.
 They were also very keen to know about how I had met my husband and eventually got married, as my husband is a non-Brahmin and also because his family had originally migrated from Bangladesh.
 They were particularly curious to know if we had faced any family resistance for our marriage.
-During the course of the interviews they gave me multiple suggestions to finish my studies fast and go back to my husband.
+During the course of the interviews they gave me multiple suggestions to complete my studies quickly and go back to my husband.
 Most of the older female respondents also advised me to have children before I turned thirty.

 The other significant learning I had while doing the interviews was when most of my respondents asked me what I was going to do with their data.
 Was I going to give it to the Government or publish it somewhere?
-These questions made me realize that after I finish my study and leave this old age home, I will not be in touch with any of my respondents.
+These questions made me realize that after I finished my study and left this old age home, I would not be in touch with any of my respondents.
 I was not sure, if I would again get permission to simply meet them.
 Hence, as a field researcher, I realized that while we as researchers continue looking for new forms of data in different kinds of fields, however, we always leave a part of ourselves in each particular field.

 The insider-outsider perspective